-The Island Housing Trust will continue to build on three key goals for our five lines of business (housing production, communications, fundraising, stewardship, and rental asset management) over the next three years as follows:
+The IHT will continue to build on three key goals for our five lines of business (housing production, communications, fundraising, stewardship, and rental asset management) over the next three years as follows:

-GOAL ONE: Support - Increase community awareness, understanding of, and support for Island Housing Trust's activities, and for affordable housing on the Island
+GOAL ONE: Support - Increase community awareness, understanding of, and support for the IHT's activities, and for affordable housing on the Island.

-GOAL TWO: Production - Increase the number of homes and rentals from 83 to 180.
+GOAL TWO: Production - Increase the number of homes and rental units from 102 to 180.

-GOAL THREE: Stewardship - Ensure that affordable housing is well maintained, rental are properly managed, homeowners and renters are supported, and housing units are kept affordable for current and future generations.
+GOAL THREE: Stewardship - Ensure that affordable housing is well maintained, rentals are properly managed, homeowners and renters are supported, and housing units are kept affordable for current and future generations.

 We developed a set of strategies and activities for each of the above goals.
-We believe that, by completing these activities, we will be able to achieve successful outcomes in each of the goal areas.
+By completing these activities, we believe that we will be able to achieve successful outcomes in each of the goal areas.
 We look forward to growing as the community development corporation for Martha's Vineyard.